unicode-org/icu/docs/userguide/transforms/casemappings.md

 In the case where a character has no mapping equivalent, the result is the character itself.

-To convert a string to a language based specific case, use the APIs in ustring.h and unistr.h with an intended argument locale.
+To convert a string to a language based specific case, use the APIs in `ustring.h` and `unistr.h` with an intended argument locale.

-ICU implements full Unicode string case mappings. **In general,**
+ICU implements full Unicode string case mappings.

+**In general:**

 *   **case mapping can change the number of code points and/or code units of a string,**